-An accelerometer will measure the component of the earth’s gravitational field along the axis in which it is oriented.
+An accelerometer performs measurement of the component of the earth’s gravitational field along the axis in which it is oriented while drilling.
 It works on the “force-balance” principle.
 Atest mass is suspended from a quartz hinge which restricts any movement to along one axis only.
 As the mass tends to move due to gravity acting along that axis, its central position is maintained by an opposing electromagnetic force.

 The larger the gravitational force, the larger the pick-up current required to oppose it.
 The voltage drop over a resistor in the pickup circuit is measured, and this is directly related to the gravitational component.
 Depending on the orientation of the BHA the reading on each accelerometer will be different.
 From these 3 components, the angle of inclination and tool face can be calculated.

 A magnetometer will measure the component of the earth’s magnetic field along 1 axis.
 If a wire is wrapped around a soft iron core and then placed in a magnetic field, the current induced in the pick-up circuit will vary depending on the angle at which the toroid is placed.
 Therefore the size of the current is related to the direction of the coil with respect to the direction of the magnetic field.
 As with the drilling accelerometer the voltage measurement is done across a resistor in the pick-up circuit of the magnetometer.
 The voltages read at each magnetometer can then be used to calculate azimuth.

 In the following equations a, b, c, x, y, z refer to the accelerometer and magnetometer readings with axes as shown.

 Inclination – the angle between C accelerometer and vertical.
 Looking at a verticalion cross-section